tannd-ds/realtime-reid/README.md

 python Consumer.py
 ```

-- Go to (default to) `localhost:5000` to check if our Flask Server is running successfully.
+- Go to (default to) [`localhost:5000`](localhost:5000) to check if our Flask Server is running successfully.

-- Run Producers to publish recorded footages from our cameras to their *topics* (run each producer separately).
+- Run Producers to publish recorded footage from our cameras on these *topics* (run each producer separately).
 ```bash
 python Producer.py --topic topic_camera_00 --camera ./videos/camera_00.mp4
 ```